LiliaFramework/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

-Sets a config value, saves it server-side, triggers callbacks with the old and new values, and networks the update unless the config is marked `noNetworking`.
+Sets a config value and updates `lia.config.stored`.
+On the server it broadcasts a `cfgSet` net message to clients (unless the option is marked `noNetworking`), runs the change callback with `(oldValue, newValue)`, and saves the result.
+On the client it only updates the local value.
+If the key does not exist, nothing happens.

 **Parameters**